 If you are making your own graphics for your website, you will probably need a program for designing and editing pictures too.
 At the very least, you will probably want to create a logo for your site.
 This can be done using free image editing programs or commercial tools like the famous Photoshop.
 A free tool will probably be more than sufficient for those creating the one-off image (like a site logo) for their websites.
 On the other hand, if graphic design is your forte, and you see yourself repeatedly creating graphics, or editing photos, then Photoshop may make your life easier in the long run.
 Photoshop was $649 the last time I checked.

-(On a related note, if you're buying both Dreamweaver and Photoshop, it may be more cost effective to get the Adobe Web Premium Suite bundle which includes Dreamweaver, Photoshop, Flash, Acrobat, and other stuff.
-I didn't, and ended up paying more when I bought those programs piecemeal over a period of time.)
+(On a related note, if you're buying both Dreamweaver and Photoshop, it may be more cost effective to get the Adobe Web Premium Suite bundle which includes Dreamweaver, Photoshop, Flash, Acrobat, and other stuff, assuming that it is still available somewhere.
+Most of the Adobe boxed software appear to have been phased out in favour of their monthly subscription product.)

 If you are selling goods or services on your site, you may also want to set some money aside for advertising.
 There are many ways to advertise your site, such as in newspapers, magazines, TV, as well as over the web.
 Since the cost for ads in the traditional media varies from country to country, you will have to do your own research.